xeniatay/wkrpt400-wanderable-documentation/README.md

 - Next, create a `.less` file and place it in the appropriate component directory
     - File example: `app/assets/stylesheets/less/global/_search-page.less`

-- In this Less file, add a scope for the styles for this page
+- In this Less file, nest all new styles in a `body_class` wrapper
+    - An example of a Less file for a page with the body_class `.page-sample`

 ```
     // styles for page_sample.html.erb